Harfenlabor/harfenlabor.com/exampleSite/content/research/example-with-a-video.md

 +++
 <div class="embed-responsive embed-responsive-16by9"> <iframe src="https://player.vimeo.com/video/639053636?color=ffffff&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe> </div>

 ######

 ######

-Eric Kleinmann, harp maker
-Istituto Storico Austriaco, Roma, 16.12.2016

-Camera: Giulia Bruno and Armin Linke
-Sound: Renato Rinaldi
-Editing: Giulia Bruno, Margret Köll and Armin Linke
-Postproduction: Giulia Bruno

-With the generous support of the Istituto Storico Austriaco and the German Embassy in Rome.
+Convening around the Barberini Harp, a symposium organised by Harfenlabor, took place on December 14-16, at the POLEO Museo Nazionale degli Strumenti Musicali and at the Istituto Storico Austriaco in Roma.
+Master harp maker Eric Kleinmann was invited to reflect on his findings following years of research into and practical examinations of the Barberini Harp.
+Harfenlabor also commissioned Kleinmann to build a small-scale model of the top of the harp for experiments with stringing (pitch, breaking strength, number of strings, etc.).

 Original material © Armin Linke / Harfenlabor 2020.
 Licensed under CC BY-NC-ND International 4.0
-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.